ifsantos/misc/linux-smb/authorized-user-on-a-share.md

         # or
         sudo systemctl restart smbd.service

-6. After the changes, reload the configs:
+6. After the changes, reload samba configuration:

         smbcontrol all reload-config